XThomasBU/GUIDE/README.md

 # PyTorch Code for ["What's in a Latent?
 Leveraging Diffusion Latent Space for Domain Generalization"](https://arxiv.org/abs/2503.06698)

-## Why Diffusion Features and why do we need it?
+## Why diffusion features and why do we need it?
 - Provides rich domain-specific information to the classifier to aid in classification to new unseen domains.